muodov/blog/_posts/2015-10-21-3rd-party-cookies-in-practice.md

 will be thrown, but `document.cookie` **_will always return an empty string_**, even if you set it to something.
 * No cookies in CORS requests too, even if you use `.withCredentials` parameter.
-Cookie header ffrom server is just ignored.
+Cookie header from server is just ignored.

 `localStorage`/`sessionStorage` is a bit more tricky: